What is the NNPHL Program?

 NNPHL is a rigorous, innovative blended learning leadership training program for humanitarian professionals.

 Note: Due to COVID-19 we have transitioned our in-person leadership training to an online platform.

 This didactic portion of the course will provide participants with a curriculum designed to introduce leadership frameworks, develop competencies in core elements of humanitarian programming, and sensitize participants to the approaches to understanding their operating environments.

-The six day, in-person course, which is subject to change, will focus on:
+The five day, in-person course, which is subject to change, will focus on:

 - Introduction to the Adaptive Leadership Framework

 - Application of the Adaptive Leadership Framework in practice

 - Understanding the field environment and local populations

 - Developing a strategic vision, effective communications, and negotiation

 - Management and team building, problem solving and conflict management